 Being a freshman is an excellent starting point for determining which classes you should begin taking in high school as a Freshman to have a successful future.
 Taking appropriate courses will help you get into the college of your dreams.
 It may appear tempting to alleviate high school academics, but this can be a mistake.

 It is different for each student; each one will have their interests and passions.
 To find out which will work best for you, you must first explore all of the classes to find your niche, the things you keep in your mind while choosing the courses.

-While every freshman enters a new phase of life, high school, might have a whole bunch of things ready on the bucket list.
+While every freshman enters a new phase of life, high school might have a whole bunch of things ready on the bucket list.
 However, which classes to take often becomes the least talked about subject.
 Hence, in this blog, we will talk about a few of the classes a freshman can take based on their interest and future goals.

 What Classes Should I Take for Freshman Year?

 As a freshman, you should begin with the fundamentals.
 A minimum of four credits would be required.
 These classes include math, science, English, and Social Science.
-You can also enrol in courses that interest you, but most college-bound students take at least one foreign language.
+You can also enroll in courses that interest you, but most college-bound students take at least one foreign language.
 It will help you when applying to colleges, as many now insist that you have one credit in a foreign language.
-We listed some of the best classes that will help to grow your career and college admission process in future: –
+We listed some of the best classes that will help to grow your career and college admission process in the future: –